apollographql/apollo-client-nextjs/package/README.md

 })
 ```

 This link can be used to "debounce" the initial response of a multipart request.
-Any incremental data received during the `maxDelay` time will be merged into the initial response.
+Any incremental data received during the `cutoffDelay` time will be merged into the initial response.

-After `maxDelay`, the link will return the initial response, even if there is still incremental data pending, and close the network connection.
+After `cutoffDelay`, the link will return the initial response, even if there is still incremental data pending, and close the network connection.

-If `maxDelay` is `0`, the link will immediately return data as soon as it is received, without waiting for incremental data, and immediately close the network connection.
+If `cutoffDelay` is `0`, the link will immediately return data as soon as it is received, without waiting for incremental data, and immediately close the network connection.

 ### Combining both: `SSRMultipartLink`